-- 1 Insert a disc into this unit, and put this unit into the following state. - Recording, playback, search and other disc operations: Stopped - THUMBNAIL button: Off - Disc access by Lock or Delete All Clips, Format Disc, and so on in the Disc Menu: Stopped - FAM or FTP connection for file operations: Disconnected, or logged out - Connections between this unit and a computer by the Live Logging function: Disconnected - Setting of setup menu item 258 LIVE LOGGING: Values other than "live view mode" ("off" or "live mode") - 2 Display the XDCAM web pages in the browser of your computer (see the previous section).
+- Insert a disc into this unit, and put this unit into the following state. - Recording, playback, search and other disc operations: Stopped - THUMBNAIL button: Off - Disc access by Lock or Delecte All Clips, Format Disc, and so on in the Disc Menu: Stopped - FAM or FTP connection for file operations: Disconnected, or logged out - 2 Display the XDCAM web pages in the browser of your computer (see the previous section).